webaverse/docs/docs/dev-guides/13-vroid-studio-import.md

 This guide explains how you can export your avatar from <a href="https://vroid.com/" target="_blank" rel="noopener noreferrer">VRoid Studio</a> to bring it into the Webaverse ecosystem.

-The easiest way to do this is to export your avatar into <a href="https://vrm.dev/en/" target="_blank" rel="noopener noreferrer">VRM format</a>, and then package this `.vrm` file into an XRPackage `.wbn` bundle.
+The easiest way to do this is to export your avatar into <a href="https://vrm.dev/en/" target="_blank" rel="noopener noreferrer">VRM format</a>.

 ## 1. Export your VRoid Studio avatar as a VRM file